Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 1. Prepare Nessus Vulnerability Management Scanner
 2. Prepare Client Virtual Machine
 3. Setup the VM To Accept Authenticated Scans
+4. Perform Basic Scan against the Windows 10 VM
-4. Perform Vulnerability Scan after providing credentials to Nessus
+5. Perform Vulnerability Scan after providing credentials to Nessus
-5. Remediate Vulnerabilities
+6. Remediate Vulnerabilities
-6. Verify Remediations and start all over from 3. till vulnerability is low or at an acceptable level.
+7. Verify Remediations and start all over from 3. till vulnerability is low or at an acceptable level.

 ### Environments and Technologies Used: